White Martian: Metavirus

-White Martian Hybrids
+White Martian hybrids

 With the help of Funky Flashman, an oviparous White Martian named A'monn A'mokk creates five human-Martian hybrid children named Sapling, Buster, Silhouette, Quaker and Blur, using superhuman DNA from unrevealed sources.
-The five hybrids all have a latent fear of fire.
-Sapling resembled Poison Ivy in powers and costume, and Buster seemed like a cross between Bizarro and Solomon Grundy.
-Silhouette seemed to be wearing a variant of Nightshade's old costume and had similar powers.
-Blur is an albino teenager wearing an altered form of the Reverse Flash's costume.
+The hybrids all have a latent fear of fire.

 The Burning

 JLA #89: Fernus vs. Plastic Man, art by Doug Mahnke.

-When the Martian Manhunter overcame his fear of fire, he broke the ancient genetic block and released Fernus, a member of the primeval Martian race.
-In the JLA story arc "Trial by Fire", an ancient Burning Martian entity called "Fernus" - the manifestation of J'onn's racial memory of the Martians' original race identity - took possession of J'onn J'onzz and exterminated as many members of the White Martian race as he could find.
-Fernus infiltrated the Phantom Zone by telepathically stealing Superman's access codes and travelling to the Fortress of Solitude before the League could open the Zone and try to question a White Martian about Fernus.
+When the Martian Manhunter overcomes his fear of fire, he inadvertently releases Fernus, a member of the primeval Martian race.
+Fernus - the manifestation of J'onn's racial memory of the Martians' original identity - takes possession of him and exterminates the White Martians.
 Fernus is eventually defeated by Plastic Man in a last desperate confrontation.

 Miss Martian

 Miss Martian, the White Martian known as M'gann M'orzz, is a member of the Teen Titans who joined the group during the year between the events depicted in Infinite Crisis and the One Year Later stories.
 She initially disguises herself as a Green Martian until being exposed by Bombshell.